Compare · 4 min read

 What PlanSnapper does differently

-PlanSnapper measures from a to-scale floor plan — not from public records.
+PlanSnapper measures from a to-scale floor plan: not from public records.
 You control what gets measured.
-Upload the floor plan, trace the perimeter of each area you want to measure, set one known wall length, and get the actual square footage in under 60 seconds.
+Upload the floor plan, trace the perimeter of each area you want to measure, set one known wall length, and get the actual square footage in minutes.

 - ANSI Z765-2021 methodology for above-grade GLA